dack91/octet/octet/src/examples/example_invaderers/README.md

     return;
   }
   ```
-  * Next I added the ability to pause and unpause the game.
+  * Next I added the ability to pause and un-pause the game.
 This also occurs in *simulate()* as the game needs to listen every frame to see if the 'P' key was pressed.
 In this case I used the *is_key_going_down()* function to check for key presses so that action of pausing or unpausing only occurs once per key press even if the key is pressed down for multiple frames.
   ```cpp
   // Pause and unpause game using 'P' if (!game_paused) {